 - Athetosis: athetosis (which means "out of place" in Greek) is a movement disorder which causes slow involuntary twisting or writhing in the hands, feet, arms, legs, and neck.
 Athetosis usually causes extreme muscle tone fluctuations between hypotonia (floppy muscles) and hyperkinesias (variable compulsory motion).

 - Dystonia: the primary characteristic of dystonia is prolonged, involuntary muscle contractions that occur intermittingly and are often triggered when movement is attempted.
 The lengthy muscle contractions cause slow repetitive twisting when the person attempts a controlled movement and awkward postures when they are resting.
 Dystonia can be limited to one part of the body (focal dystonia) or present in the whole body.

 - Chorea: the name "chorea" comes from the Greek word for "dance."
 Chorea causes rapid involuntary movements that are usually abrupt and irregular.
 A person suffering from mild chorea may just appear to be restless or fidgety.
 Someone with more severe chorea, however, can display extremely wild and violent involuntary movements.
 Choreic movements can occur randomly in various muscle groups.

 - Palliser v.
 St. Louis Hosp.
-(Missouri 2012) $10.2 million: in this case the baby was born health with normal APGAR scores, but an hour after birth he started to have trouble breathing on his own and required CPAP (continuous positive airway pressure).
-At some point the baby suffered newborn hypoxia and suffered dyskinetic cerebral palsy as a result of the oxygen deprivation to his brain.
+(Missouri 2012) $10.2 million: a baby was born healthy with normal APGAR scores, but an hour after birth he started to have trouble breathing on his own and required CPAP (continuous positive airway pressure).
+At some point, the baby suffered newborn hypoxia and suffered dyskinetic cerebral palsy as a result of the oxygen deprivation to his brain.
 The mother sued the pediatric resident for allegedly failing to properly monitor the baby in the NICU after birth.
 The case was eventually settled for $10.2 million.